Sunday, October 13, 2024

 The New York Times as a branded curation community:

-Consider the New York Times as just one example of branded curation middleware that serves as a steerable lens into global online discourse.
+Consider the New York Times as just one example of branded curation middleware that could serve as a steerable lens into global online discourse.
 It could just as well be News Corp, CNN, Sports Illustrated, or Vogue – or your local newspaper (if you still have one!) – or your town or faith community, a school, a civil society organization, a political party, a library, a bowling league – or whatever group or institution that wants to support its uniquely focused (but overlapping and not isolated) segment of the total social mediation ecosystem.

 Consider how all three pillars can work and synergize in such a service: